How to Set Up an Auction

 Step 10: Complete Your Payment

 This is where you pay for the listing fee.
-Either complete the payment form here or email firstname.lastname@example.org with the receipt from the wire transfer, PayPal, or other accepted payment option.
-A member of the Support team will then advance your catalog to the next stage.
+Either complete the payment form on this page or email firstname.lastname@example.org with the receipt from the wire transfer, PayPal, or other accepted payment option.

 Click Confirm Payment.

 Step 11: Proof Your Catalog